 Published on January 19th, 2013 | by Robin Parker0

 The January Strategy of the Month has focused on requesting and choice making.
 These are really fun goals to implement.
 They fall under the communication function that helps us meet our own needs (Behavioral Regulation).
-We get what we want, there is a sense of control over the environment, we increase symbolic communication/language, and self-sufficiency.
+When we get what we want, there is a sense of control over the environment & we increase symbolic communication/language, and self-sufficiency.
 It’s all good.
 The assumption for all requests and choices is that the learner ‘likes’ what they have asked for.
 This is what makes the process so much fun, we get to do activities and have interactions that are positive and motivating.

 If only it was that easy… Sometimes it is not… But do not worry…there are plenty of solutions for common (and not so common) problems when teaching requesting and choice making.
 As always, set the stage for a positive TEACHING paradigm and then move to problem solving if necessary (and when it is necessary, remember it is still teaching, just with some different strategies, not better or worse).